 Maghe Sankranti also called Makar Sankranti.
 It is observed every year on the first of the month Magh, usually, falls around January 15.
 The celebration marks the end of the supposed ill-omened month Poush in which all religious ceremonies are forbidden for the Hindus.

 People take holy dips in rivers all over Nepal, despite the cold.
-The special delicacies of the festival are yam, chaku (sweet prepared from boiled and hardened molasses), chaku-sesame candy, and ghee.
+The unique delicacies of the festival are yam, chaku (sweet prepared from boiled and hardened molasses), chaku-sesame candy, and ghee.

 Indra Jatra is the festival to worship Lord Indra.
 He is considered to be God of Rain and King of Heaven.
 Celebrating this festival is believed to thank Indra for rain and to make him happy.
 It is an eight-day long festival that takes place at the end of August or early September.